uhop/dcl-site/source/docs/general/constructors/index.md

 While we learned valuable techniques from above sections, the slot allocation has a lot of problems making it unsuitable as a generic solution:

-* It doesn't scale up well, if we insist that every mixin has its own parameter slot.
+* It doesn't scale up well, if we insist that every mixin had its own parameter slot.
 * It is error-prone to design, and to specify constructor parameters.
 * What if different mixins require the same or similar parameter?
   Should we duplicate them?